 For the webhook URL, use the URL that you'll run the plugin on.
-It needs to be a publicly accessible URL that we'll set up later.
+It needs to be a publicly accessible URL (we will show you how to set this up later).
 Jira requires the webhook listener to run over HTTPS.

-The Teleport Jira plugin webhook needs to be notified only about new issues being created, issues being updated, or deleted.
+The webhook needs to be notified only about new issues being created, issues being updated, or deleted.
 You can leave all the other boxes empty.

 --insecure-no-tls to test things out in a dev environment.

-We recommend installing the Teleport Plugins alongside the Teleport Proxy.
-This is an ideal location as plugins have a low memory footprint, and will require both public internet access and Teleport Auth access.
-We currently only provide linux-amd64 binaries, you can also compile these plugins from source.
+We recommend installing Teleport plugins alongside the Teleport Proxy.
+This is an ideal location as plugins have a low memory footprint, and will require both public internet access and Teleport Auth Service access.

 /usr/local/bin on the server installation.

-Teleport Jira Plugin uses a config file in TOML format.
+The Teleport Jira plugin uses a config file in TOML format.
 Generate a boilerplate config by running the following command:

 teleport-jira configure > teleport-jira.tomlsudo mv teleport-jira.toml /etc

-By default, Jira Teleport Plugin will use a config in
+By default, the Jira Teleport plugin will use a config in

 /etc/teleport-jira.toml, and you can override it with